dishawaghmare30/calc/README.md

 # 🧮 Premium Glass Calculator

-A modern, stylish calculator built using **HTML, CSS, and JavaScript** with a beautiful glassmorphism UI and smooth animations.
+A modern, feature-rich calculator built using **HTML, CSS, and JavaScript** with a beautiful glassmorphism design and smooth user experience.

 ---